elixir-toolshed/toolshed/README.md

 on Nerves is possible, but it's limited due to Nerves not containing a full set of commands and it having to be run through Erlang's job control.

-### Not having file name tab completion is painful.

-That's not a question, but yes.
-If you have ideas on how to fix, please tell!

 ### You can do so much more with some of these helpers!!!

 Definitely.
 There's so much that I'd like to explore, but time gets in the way.